egeste/oraculum/examples/gh-pages/markdown/factoryjs-composition.md

 Using the concepts of `Factories` `Flyweight`s and `Mixin`s, and using 0 lines of logic, we're able to create a `View` that will render a `<ul>` which represents our `Collection`.
 The behavior provided by `List.ViewMixin` will render each `Model` in the `Collection` as an `<li>` containing the name attribute of the `Model`.
 Additionally, because of `AutoQuack.ViewMixin`, the `quack()` method of `@model` will beautomatically  invoked after `Item.View` is rendered.

 FactoryJS is the heart of Oraculum.
-At its core, Oraculum is nothing more than a set of definitions that emulates `Chaplin`'s MVC lifecycle, and a library of `Mixin`s that solve the most common use cases.
+At its core, Oraculum is nothing more than a set of `definition`s that emulates `Chaplin`'s MVC lifecycle, and a library of `Mixin`s that solve the most common use cases.

 <small class="pull-right">
   To learn more about FactoryJS, check out [The Lookout Hackers blog](http://hackers.lookout.com/2014/03/factoryjs/)